makersacademy/bowling-challenge/README.md

 Some User Stories...

 As a player,
+so that I can have a game of bowling, I would like to be able to bowl a ball and get a score between 1 & 10

+As a player,
 so that I can have a game of bowling,
 I would like to have two rolls per frame.